-- 1. Tucker Building

-- 2. ca. 1920

-- 3. Multiple retail

-- 4. This building was owned by Malissa Tucker in 1940.
+- 2. ca. 1920 - 3.
+Multiple retail - 4.
+This building was owned by Malissa Tucker in 1940.
 Malissa Giles Tucker is one of the most revered teachers in the history of Perry schools.
 She taught for 38 years; 22 of those at Perry Junior High where she was an eighth math teacher and principal.
 Mrs. and Reverend Tucker owned a farm where Tucker Elementary now stands.
 Tucker Elementary was named after her in 1963 and the road was re-named Tucker Road.
 In the 1970s Mrs. Tucker sold the building to the Bowles family, and it operated as Bowles Glass Shop at 723.
 The Bowles sold the building in 1982.
 725 was Wells florist in the 1970s.
-The building, in relation to adjacent and surrounding buildings and open space, contributes to the rural town character and history of downtown Perry.

-- 5. Significant alterations/ non-contributing elements: Metal warehouse added to the rear in 1971.
+The building helps establish the pedestrian-oriented retail streetscape of Downtown Perry. - 5.
+Significant alterations/ non-contributing elements: Metal warehouse added to the rear in 1971.